marcusvno/codefellows-ops-notes/102-ops/class-05-reading-notes.md

    - `mv` (move) is used to move files.
 To move a file you must indicate the file you wish to move and the location you wish to move it to.
        -  Syntax: `mv <file_name> <Destination_path>`
        -  Move example: `mv text.txt ~/Documents/`
     - `mv` is also used to rename files.
 To do so you indicate the file and what it will be renamed to.
-It is possible to note that you can move and rename a file in teh same command.
+It is possible to note that you can move and rename a file in the same command.
        -  Syntax: `mv <file_name> <new_file_name>`
        -  Rename example: `mv example.txt old_example.txt`
           - Note the use of file extensions.
 This is important for the `mv` to know that this is a rename operation.
 However, you do not have to use the same file extension.
 Example: `mv example.txt example.md`